 In Sicily, "coast" is the side of the hills that gently slope down to the sea, covered by vineyards as far as the eye can see that bask in the sun, unkempt by the fresh Mediterranean breezes.
 These are the places of Grillo, a fascinating native variety that interprets the beauty of the Menfi terroir with great personality.
 Son of generous lands, Coste al Vento gives us a full and ripe fruit that blends with the brackish notes brought by the sea winds, in a harmonious crescendo made original by maceration on the skins and fermentation with indigenous yeasts.

-Menfi Denomination
+Name Menfi

 The History of Menfi and Its Wines